Stability under Galerkin truncation of A-stable Runge--Kutta discretizations in time: A-stable Runge--Kutta methods under Galerkin truncation

 so long as $nh \leq T$. \end{theorem}

-\begin{proof} Convergence of the time semidiscretization under the above assumptions can be proved by a standard Gronwall argument, see \cite[Theorem 3.24]{OW2010} where condition (A1) there is always satisfied in the setting here; it is stated as \eqref{e.RKShA.c} in Lemma~\ref{l.RKShA}.
-Then \cite[Theorem 3.24]{OW2010} asserts that whenever a semiflow $\Phi$ satisfies \eqref{e.unifConvAss}, there exist constants $c_1$ and $c_2$ which only depend on the bounds afforded by \textup{(B1)}, \eqref{e.RKShA.1}, on the coefficients of the method, and on $\kD_{p+1}^{-\delta}$ such that
+\begin{proof} Convergence of the time semidiscretization under the above assumptions can be proved by a standard Gronwall argument, see \cite[Theorem 3.24]{OW2010}, condition (A1) of which is always satisfied in the setting here (it is stated as \eqref{e.RKShA.c} in Lemma~\ref{l.RKShA}).
+Then \cite[Theorem 3.24]{OW2010} asserts that whenever a semiflow $\Phi$ satisfies \eqref{e.unifConvAss}, there exist constants $c_1$ and $c_2$ that only depend on the bounds afforded by \textup{(B1)} and \eqref{e.RKShA.1}, on the coefficients of the method, and on $\kD_{p+1}^{-\delta}$ such that

 so long as $nh \leq T$.